bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

      $this->install(new AuraSqlModule(sprintf('sqlite:%s/var/db/todo.sq3', this->appMeta->appDir)));
      $this->install(new PackageModule());.
 ```

-Bind the Weekday in AppModule as above and run it again.
+Bind Weekday with AppModule as above.
+Such binding of a concrete class is called [untargeted binding](https://ray-di.github.io/manuals/1.0/en/untargeted_bindings.html).
+Normally, a concrete class is bound to an interface, but a concrete class without an interface is bound directly.

+Run it again.

 ````bash
 php bin/page.php get '/?year=2000&month=1&day=1'